pavly-gerges/pavly-gerges/resume/index.md

 >
 > **Vision**: Build a complete layered framework for [distributed simulation systems](https://en.wikipedia.org/wiki/Distributed_Interactive_Simulation) on the top of the GNU/Linux systems to facilitate building distributed systems for the scientific simulation of multiple disciplines including smart homes, smart hospitals, medical, aerospace, and military missions simulations.
 >
-> **Current Progress**:
->
-> **Architecture**: Essentially, the `Software and Networking Infrastructure` are composed of common communication protocol API abstracting off the different serial and parallel communication cores (e.g., TCP/IP, Serial Interfaces RS232 Standard and USB Standard, Parallel Standard IEEE-1284 or Centronics, Ethernet Standard IEEE-802.3), the `Software Infrastructure` is composed mainly of the firewall APIs, the database APIs, and the rest of operating system resources handler APIs (e.g., MemoryManagers and WindowManagers) in addition to the `Runtime Infrastructure (RTI)` and the `RTI Interfaces` defined by the [HLA IEEE-1516 Standard](https://standards.ieee.org/ieee/1516/3744/) for Distributed Simulation Systems.
+> **Architecture**: Essentially, the Electrostatic-Sandbox SDK is a software development suite for designing and building distributed simulation systems, and it's decomposed into 3 subprojects:
+1) _Project: ElectroIO_, includes both _ElectroKIO_ and _ElectroMIO_ modules, and encapsulates the I/O channels cores.
+2) _Project: ElectroNetSoft_, includes the software libraries (e.g., arithmos, di, articular-es,...) and the networking interfaces for some compatible IO cores.
+3) _Project: ElectroSim_, encapsulates the _Runtime Infrastructure_ and the interfaces of the [HLA IEEE-1516 Standard](https://standards.ieee.org/ieee/1516/3744/) provided by IEEE for distributed simulation systems.
 >

 ## Articular-ES Framework